shentufoundation/testnet/README.md

 During the closed alpha stage, full nodes for `certikcli` to connect can be obtained from the mailing list.
 Later in the closed alpha stage you will be allowed to run your own full nodes (or even validators) and connect `certikcli` to them.

-Currently `certikcli` runs on Linux x64 only.
+`certikcli` runs on Linux, Windows, and MacOS.

 ### Create Test Accounts